Crochet is a craft that is accessible to almost anyone. But how hard is it to crochet?

 How hard is it to crochet?

-I can’t remember what inspired me to try crochet for the first time.
-But I do vividly remember sitting there with a hook in one hand and yarn in the other, trying to put the two together, and thinking it could only be made possible by growing a third hand.
-I dropped the needle and fumbled with the yarn, and made ridiculously overblown proclamations about how impossible it was.
+When I gave crocheting a try for the first time, I sat with a hook in one hand and yarn in the other, trying to put the two together and wishing I could grow a third hand.
+I dropped the hook, fumbled the yarn and made proclamations about how wrong it felt.
+Try crossing your arms with the wrong one on top.
+It’s the same odd sensation, but practice just a few times and you feels normal.

-All crochet is fundamentally based on looping a length of yarn around a crochet hook, then drawing it through a stitch already on the hook.
-That single motion is about as difficult as crossing your arms the wrong way round for the first time.
-Once you’ve mastered it, everything else is just a case of building up patterns, and staying motivated to finish.
+Crochet is based on looping a length of yarn around your crochet hook, then drawing it through a stitch already on your hook.
+That motion is hard the first few times you try, but when you have mastered it, the rest is just a case of building up patterns.

 Is crocheting hard for beginners?

-At the end of the day, we all have different things we find difficult.
+We all find different things difficult.
 I didn’t learn to drive until my mid-thirties.
-If you can’t crochet yet and you’ve got no relevant past experience, but you got a driver’s license before turning thirty-five, I salute you.
+If you can’t crochet yet, but you got a driver’s license before turning thirty-five, I salute you.
 You can definitely learn crochet too!

-You can pick up a crochet hook and a ball of yarn for a few dollars on Amazon, or in Joanns, or mere cents in thrift stores.
-And if you decide you don’t like it and want to give up – that’s fine!
-Keep hold of the crochet hook though, it’s got lots of other handy uses, like doing up small buttons, pulling snags through to the inside of woolen sweaters, and yanking hairs out of plug holes (yuck).
+You can pick up your crochet hook and a ball of yarn for a few dollars on Amazon or Joanns, or for cents in thrift stores.
+And if you don’t like it – quit!
+Keep hold of your crochet hook though, it’s got lots of other uses like doing up buttons, pulling snugs through to the inside of your sweaters, or yanking your hairs out of plug holes (yuck).

 Can I learn crochet by myself?

-Crochet is an excellent solitary pastime, and you can learn it by yourself too.
-You’ll need some source of instructions though.
-Here are some to try:
+Crochet is an excellent solitary pastime, you just need a source of instructions:

 YouTube videos

 YouTube is the best resource for learning crochet techniques.
-The vloggers who spend hours patiently demonstrating and narrating crochet techniques then editing and uploading the footage are angels.
-From slip knots to stitches, and even making whole cardigans, there is a video to demonstrate everything.
+The vloggers who spend hours patiently demonstrating and narrating crochet techniques, editing and uploading the footage are angels.
+From slip knots to stitches, and making whole cardigans, there is a video to demonstrate everything.

 Books

-There are plenty of crochet books for beginners, and you can check one out of the library if you don’t want to buy.
-Static, two-dimensional images and their captions aren’t always the best for learning techniques, but books are unbeatable when it comes to following a new pattern for the first time.
+There are plenty of crochet books for beginners, and you can check one out of your local library if you don’t want to buy.
+Static, two-dimensional images and captions aren’t always the best for learning techniques, but books are unbeatable when you are following a new pattern for the first time.

 Magazines